berkio3x/ferrous/README.md

 # Ferrous 🧪
-ferrous is an statically typed interpreted programming language.
+Ferrous is a statically typed interpreted programming language.
 **Compiler is written in Typescript**

 #### Goal